noisrucer/comp3230_group_assignment/README.md

 pip install "fastapi[all]"
 ```

-4. Create MySQL Database named `3330group`.
+3. Create MySQL Database named `3330group`.

-5. Register a new user by sending a POST request to `/auth/register`.
-You can use the API using Swagger API.
-Enter `http://localhost:8000/docs#/auth/register_auth_register_post` in your browser.
-Then, click _Try it out_.
-Finally, fill out the email and password.
-When you log-in later, use this information.

-6. Create `.env` file in the project's root directory, and fill up the information.
+4. Create `.env` file in the project's root directory, and fill up the information.
 Reference `.env_form.txt` for details.

 ```
 .env          <--- Create this file